Multiplexed photon number measurement: Calibrations

 This empirical model originates from three ideas.
 The first term is identical to the simple model in Eq.~(\ref{eq:XPoftime}).
 Second, the measured Ramsey oscillations seem to show a small modulation in amplitude, which we try to capture with a second sine function.
 Third we try to keep the model as simple as possible.

 Fig.~\ref{fig:MID_Storage_cal}b shows an example of Ramsey oscillations of the storage mode with a large amplitude of measurement.
-The two signals are used altogether to extract the parameters A, $\delta\!f_\mathrm{s}$, $\nu$, $\phi$, $\psi_\mathrm{X}$, $\psi_\mathrm{P}$, and $\Gamma_\mathrm{d,s}$.
+The two signals are fitted simultaneously to extract the parameters A, $\delta\!f_\mathrm{s}$, $\nu$, $\phi$, $\psi_\mathrm{X}$, $\psi_\mathrm{P}$, and $\Gamma_\mathrm{d,s}$.
 The frequency $\nu$ varies from 2.15 MHz to 2.5 MHz.
 The parameter $\zeta$ is roughly constant, it varies between 0.2 to 0.27.
-We decompose $\Gamma_\mathrm{d,s}$ as the intrinsic storage dephasing rate $\Gamma_\mathrm{2,s}$ plus the measurement induced dephasing rate and $\delta\!f_\mathrm{s}$ as the detuning from the storage frequency $\delta\!f^0_\mathrm{s}$ plus the measurement induced frequency shift of the storage mode.
 Fig.~\ref{fig:MID_Storage_cal}c shows measurement induced detuning as a function of measurement drive amplitude.